 Dr Thomas Endres, University of Northern Colorado, United States

-Dr Tshililo Ruddy Farisani, Boston City Campus and Business College, South Africa
+Dr Tshililo Ruddy Farisani, Central University of Technology (CUT), South Africa

 Dr Iriani Indri Hapsari, Universitas Negeri Jakarta, Indonesia